danielfett/draft-dpop/main.md

 By ensuring end-to-end that only the client's DPoP key can be used, this prevents captured authorization codes from being exfiltrated and used at locations other than the one to which the authorization code was issued.

+Authorization codes can, for instance, be harvested by attackers from places that the HTTP messages containing them are logged.
+Even when efforts are made to make authorization codes one-time-use, in practice, there is often a time window during which attackers can replay them.
+For instance, when authorization servers are implemented as scalable replicated services, some replicas may temporarily not yet have the information needed to prevent replay.
+DPoP binding of the authorization code solves these problems.

 The binding of the authorization code to the DPoP public key uses a JWK Thumbprint of the public key, just as the access token binding does.